Competences-et-Metiers/HostingerWebsite/docs/HostingerWeb/POC.md

 Contains few competencies cards that should display messages filled by the consultants.

 ## Calendar

-To figure a solution for API query to obtain DD agenda of an ADF.
-Then display on the calendar Probably uses the `creneaux.php` query with cleaner property filtering logic
+Since we now obtain the ADF from the connected auth user's email.
+We'll then display the planned sessions of that ADF on the calendar using all related ADF IDs.

 ## V2 features
 ### CV Generator